 Few tips to help decrease your risk for acquiring a toothache:

 - Brush at a minimum of twice a day, after meals and snacks.

 - Floss your teeth at a minimum of once a day to stop gum disease.

-- Revisit Dr. Boatman in the St. Louis Metro East Area regularly for oral exams and an expert cleaning.
+- Revisit Dr. Boatman or Dr. Spencer in the St. Louis Metro East Area regularly for oral exams and an expert cleaning.